XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/depositauth.md

 _(Added by the [DepositAuth amendment][].)_

 Deposit Authorization is an optional [account](accounts.html) setting in the XRP Ledger.
+You can enable the setting with an [AccountSet](accountset.html) transaction that enables the `asfDepositAuth` account flag.

 If enabled, Deposit Authorization blocks all transfers from strangers, including transfers of XRP and [tokens](tokens.html).
 An account with Deposit Authorization can only receive value in two ways:

 - From accounts it has [preauthorized](#preauthorization).
 - By sending a transaction to receive the funds.
 For example, an account with Deposit Authorization could finish an [Escrow](escrow.html) that was initiated by a stranger.